Scalarized black holes in the Einstein-Maxwell-scalar theory with a quasi-topological term: Introduction

 However, if one introduces non-minimal couplings, black holes with scalar hair might be allowed.
 Considering the Einstein-conformally coupled scalar theory, one has a secondary scalar-hair around the BBMB black hole although the scalar hair blows up on the horizon~\cite{Bocharova:1970skc,Bekenstein:1974sf}.
 Also, the dilaton has a specific non-minimal coupling to the Maxwell term, leading to charged black holes with scalar hair~\cite{Gibbons:1987ps,Garfinkle:1990qj,Gibbons:1982ih}.

-Recently, newly black holes with scalar hair were found from the Einstein-Gauss-Bonnet-Scalar (EGBS) theory~\cite{Doneva:2017bvd,Silva:2017uqg,Antoniou:2017acq} and Einstein-Maxwell-Scalar (EMS) theory~\cite{Herdeiro:2018wub} by introducing the non-minimal couplings to the Gauss-Bonnet term ($f(\phi){\cal G}$) and Maxwell term ($f(\phi) F^2$)~\cite{Myung:2018vug,Myung:2018jvi,Myung:2019oua}.
+Recently, newly black holes with scalar hair were found from the Einstein-Gauss-Bonnet-scalar (EGBS) theory~\cite{Doneva:2017bvd,Silva:2017uqg,Antoniou:2017acq} and Einstein-Maxwell-scalar (EMS) theory~\cite{Herdeiro:2018wub} by introducing the non-minimal couplings to the Gauss-Bonnet term ($f(\phi){\cal G}$) and Maxwell term ($f(\phi) F^2$)~\cite{Myung:2018vug,Myung:2018jvi,Myung:2019oua}.
 It is worth mentioning that the onset of scalarization is surely captured by linearized theory and thus, it is implemented by the tachyonic instability of black holes without scalar hair.
 The end point of the instability depends on nonlinear interactions of $f(\phi)=\alpha \phi^2$ and $e^{\alpha \phi^2}$ which eventually quench the linear instability.
 Here, we would like to stress that it is dubbed the spontaneous scalarization.

 In this work, we will introduce a generalization of the EMS theory to investigate the spontaneous scalarization furthermore.
 It describes a real scalar field minimally coupled to the Einstein gravity while it couples non-minimally to the Maxwell term $F^2$, the quasi-topological term $((F^2)^2-2F^{(4)})$~\cite{Liu:2019rib}, and both terms.
 It is worth reminding that the quasi-topological term is regarded as a square of the topological term ($F\tilde{F}$)~\cite{Fernandes:2019kmh}.
 We note that the topological term does not alter the black hole solution, while the quasi-topological term modifies the black hole solution when considering the dyonic Reissner-Norstr\"{o}m (RN) black hole~\cite{Astefanesei:2019pfq}.
-In this sense, the coupling of a scalar to the quasi-topological term is more interesting than the topological term.

 Introducing exponential coupling $e^{\alpha \phi^2}$ to Maxwell term, quasi-topological term, and both terms, we obtain three sets of $n=0,1,2,\cdots$ scalarized charged black holes by taking into account tachyonic instability of dyonic Reissner-Nordstr\"{o}m black hole.
 The stability of all scalarized charged black holes with respect to radial perturbations will be reached by examining the qualitative behavior of the potential as well as by obtaining exponentially growing (unstable) modes for $s$-mode scalar perturbation.
 We find that all $n=0$ black holes are stable, whereas all $n=1,2$ black holes are unstable.